wlangera/gcube-bcubed-hack/paper.md

 | detection  | sampling effort        | space, time   |
 | detection  | spatial uncertainty    | observation   |

 The three processes can be described in three main functions respectively `simulate_occurrences()`, `sample_observations()` and `grid_designation()`.
-Each main function consists of multiple supporting functions, for example per variable mentioned above or for specific subprocesses (e.g. temporal autocorrelation).
+Each main function consists of multiple supporting functions, for example, per variable mentioned above or for specific subprocesses (e.g. temporal autocorrelation).

 ## Collaboration and division of tasks
 Following the information provided in the previous subsections, four types of tasks were distinguished ([Fig. 2](#Figure_2)).